jpsaha/typst-site/README.md

 dist/
 ```

-The current output is organized as:
+The output is organized approximately as:

 ```text
 dist/